KDCube is built around apps

 • the MCP route: /api/integrations/bundles/{tenant}/{project}/{bundle_id}/mcp/{alias}

-• the token provisioned in bundle secrets
+• the token provisioned in app secrets

 Authenticated MCP client call